 Skip to main content

-The Secret to Love, Health and Money – by Rhonda Byrne
+The Secret to Love, Health and Money – By Rhonda Byrne

 How many of you have read The Secret?
 I’m sure many of us have either read it, heard about it, or watched the movie!
 This book is a part of that same series.
 It may not be as powerful as The Secret, but I still liked it.
 I’ve always believed in manifestation, so any book that talks about the Law of Attraction instantly connects with me.